 He graduated from Johnson University, then spent the next ten years ministering with churches in Illinois and Georgia.
 In the meantime, he earned a Master of Divinity from Lincoln Christian Seminary and a Doctor of Ministry from Gordon-Conwell Theological Seminary.
 At Gordon-Conwell, he had the joy of studying for four years under Haddon Robinson.
 Robinson's influence significantly shaped Overdorf's philosophy and approach to homiletics, both as a preacher and as a professor.

 Since 2005, he has taught preaching and directed the preaching programs at Johnson University in Knoxville, Tennessee, where his current position is Professor of Pastoral Ministries and Director of Preaching Programs.
-He has been married to his lovely and gifted wife, Carrie, for twenty-five years.
+He has been married to his lovely and gifted wife, Carrie, for twenty-eight years.
 They have two sons and a daughter.